3liz/lizmap-documentation/source/publish/configuration/legend.rst

 To create your themes, follow the
 `QGIS documentation <https://docs.qgis.org/latest/en/docs/user_manual/introduction/general_tools.html#configuring-map-themes.>`_.

-In the :menuselection:`Layers` tab, there is a checkbox to enable the map theme by default when loading the map.
+In the :menuselection:`Layers` tab of the plugin, the checkbox :guilabel:`Activate first map theme on startup` enables the map theme by default when loading the map.

 Show feature count
 ------------------